cecilmilleriouxGit/ProtoSerre/README.md

 # DHT22 Spring-boot Raspberry

+Spring Boot software to run on a Raspberry Pi 3A+ and 4B+ to read from a DHT-22 temperature and humidity sensor

 This repository is an Open Source project.

 This project uses a trial version of CanvasJs for the graphical interface.